VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

         port: '5671'
         virtual-host: volttron5

-To configure the VOLTTRON instance to setup federation, run the following command:
+To setup federation on the VOLTTRON instance, run the following command on the downstream server:

 .. code-block:: bash